Overview: The Leopard by Tomasi di Lampedusa

-I guess the predominant theme here is about privilege and loss of privilege and the change from the feudal to the modern era.
-At the start of the book, The Leopard – aka The Prince and Fabrizio – is the unchallenged patriarch of one of Sicily’s leading aristocratic families, with properties spread over the island, servants and the respect of local villagers.
+The predominant theme in the book is about privilege and loss of privilege and the change from the feudal to the modern era.
+At the start of the book, The Leopard – aka The Prince and Fabrizio – is the unchallenged patriarch of one of Sicily’s leading aristocratic families.
+The family has properties spread over the island, servants and the respect of local villagers.

-During the course of the novel he sees the spread of radical ideas, promoted by Garibaldi and his red shirts, and power and wealth shifting from the old aristocracy to those supporting and being supported by the new order.
-On a personal level he has to deal with his nephew defecting to the radical cause and marrying a commoner, and former local functionaries – not even able to dress correctly – growing to yield power over him.
+During the course of the novel The Prince sees the spread of radical ideas, promoted by Garibaldi and his red shirts.
+Power and wealth start to shift from the old aristocracy to those supporting, and being supported, by the new order.
+On a personal level The Prince has to deal with his nephew defecting to the radical cause and marrying a commoner, and former local functionaries – not even able to dress correctly – growing to yield power over him.

 Initially he is in denial – the change in regime won’t ultimately affect the local power structure it’s simply a surface change.
 Although he expects lots of activity, all of it would be play-acting.
 Sicily, he thinks, is a country that doesn’t have the frenzy of the French, Sicilians will simply adapt to change like seaweed bending under the pressure of water.